jackwickham/group-project-delta/common/src/main/java/uk/ac/cam/cl/group_project/delta/algorithm/communications/PacketFormat.md

 ######Payload:

 13-16: Transaction id, same as in the RTM
+17: The boolean accept / reject for the request, if reject then no more payload
-17-20: The length of the main platoon
+18-20: The length of the main platoon
-21-?: An ordered list of the ids of the members of the main platoon
+21-x: An ordered list of the ids of the members of the main platoon
+x-x+3: The number of ids which need to be replaced
-?-end: A list of (id, new\_id) telling vehicle `id` in the merging platoon its new id is `new_id`
+x+4-end: A list of (old\_id, new\_id) telling vehicle `old_id` in the merging platoon its new id is `new_id`

 ---
 ##### 4. Confirm merge